Start Exploring Keyword Ideas

 Local Knowledge Panel on Google

-…while local pack appears for queries with local intent (ex: dog food near me)
+…while the local pack appears for queries with local intent (e.g., "coffee shop near me").

 Google's Local Pack